Inflation from entropy: Inflation from entropy

 For larger values of $x$ the approximation in equation \eqref{eq:epn} is not valid.
 However, from the full expression for $\epsilon$ expressed in Appendix \rom{3} we observe that the equation allows inflationary solutions near $x=1/6$.

 Figure (\ref{fig:srl}) shows the slow roll parameters $\epsilon$ and $\eta$ for different values of $0 < x < 1/6$ after 50 e-folds of inflation.
 It is clear from the figure that the solution exhibits a phantom like behavior for $0.08 < x \lsim 0.12$ and is inflationary for $0.12 \lsim x < 1/6$.
-For $x > 1/6$ the action is complex, and the equations for entropic quantum gravity are no longer valid.
+For $x > 1/6$ the action is complex, and the equations for gravity from entropy are no longer valid.

 Incredibly, the inflationary solutions for $0.12 \lsim x < 1/6$ produce a tensor to scalar ratio well within the observed bound of $r\lsim 0.036$ and have a spectral index of $0.96 \lsim n_s \lsim 0.964$ in agreement with observations.
-Since the Universe is undergoing a slow roll inflation, we have assumed that the standard results of $r=16\epsilon$ and $n_s=1-4\epsilon+2\eta$, hold for entropic quantum gravity.
+Since the Universe is undergoing a slow roll inflation, we have assumed that the standard results of $r=16\epsilon$ and $n_s=1-4\epsilon+2\eta$ \cite{Kinney:2003xf,Baumann:2009ds,Liddle_Lyth_2000}, hold for gravity from entropy theory.

 Figure (\ref{fig:nsr}) is a tensor to scalar ratio vs spectral index plot for $0.12 \lsim x < 1/6$ assuming 55 e-folds of inflation. $n_s$ is in agreement with the CMB observations and the tensor to scalar ratio $0.000142 \lsim r \lsim 0.
 012$ potentially testable by experiments such as SO or CMB-S4.
 The lower limit on $r$ depends on the number of e-folds of inflation, for 60 e-folds of inflation $0.010 \lsim r \lsim 0.012$, values of $n_s$ that fall within the observed range.